Two dead, dozens injured in stampede at Gulf Cup in Iraq’s Basra

 “If I had known that this would happen, I would not have come.”

-Al Jazeera’s Ahmed Jasim, reporting from Basra, said more than 60,000 people were outside the stadium.
+Al Jazeera’s Ahmed Al-Jasim, reporting from Basra, said more than 60,000 people were outside the stadium.

-“Thousands arrived since yesterday night, and some slept on the streets, causing road closures, and many security forces came to control the crowds,” Jasim said.
+“Thousands arrived since yesterday night, and some slept on the streets, causing road closures, and many security forces came to control the crowds,” Al-Jasim said.

 Major General Saad Maan, director of media and public relations at the interior ministry, urged people not to head to the stadium unless they have tickets for the match.